compintell/Mooncake.jl/README.md

 *Update: (30/04/2024)*
 Phase 2 continues!
-We are now finding that `Tapir.jl` comfortably outperforms compiled `ReverseDiff.jl` on type-stable code in all of the situations we have tested.
+We are now finding that `Mooncake.jl` comfortably outperforms compiled `ReverseDiff.jl` on type-stable code in all of the situations we have tested.
 Optimising to get similar performance to `Enzyme.jl` is an on-going process.

 *Update: (22/03/2024)*
 ~~Phase 2 is now further along.~~
-~~`Tapir.jl` now uses something which could reasonably be described as a source-to-source system to perform AD.~~ ~~At present the performance of this system is not as good as that of Enzyme, but often beats compiled ReverseDiff, and comfortably beats Zygote in any situations involving dynamic control flow.~~
+~~`Mooncake.jl` now uses something which could reasonably be described as a source-to-source system to perform AD.~~ ~~At present the performance of this system is not as good as that of Enzyme, but often beats compiled ReverseDiff, and comfortably beats Zygote in any situations involving dynamic control flow.~~
-~~The present focus is on dealing with some remaining performance limitations that should make `Tapir.jl`'s performance much closer to that of Enzyme, and consistently beat ReverseDiff on a range of benchmarks.~~
+~~The present focus is on dealing with some remaining performance limitations that should make `Mooncake.jl`'s performance much closer to that of Enzyme, and consistently beat ReverseDiff on a range of benchmarks.~~
 ~~Fortunately, dealing with these performance limitations necessitates simplifying the internals substantially.~~

 *Update: (16/01/2024)*